coderRKJ/openCVTest/README.md

 # openCVTest
- Learing the uses of OpenCV Library in Python.
+ Learning to use the of OpenCV Library in Python.